Skip to content

 }

-The implementation of safely is as described above.
-Use it to chain code that should only operate in a rendered state.
+The implementation of safely is as shown above.
+Use this when you want to chain code that should only operate if the element is already rendered.

 toString()